kosl/ihipp-examples/docs/week5.md

 There is 1 *NVIDIA GeForce 930MX* GPU detected on the laptop.

-The outputs show that a professional high-end card has much more global memory, streaming multiprocessors (SMs) and "cores" available and also a much higher memory bandwidth than a consumer grade card: 16 GB, 80 SMs, 5120 CUDA cores, 712.9 GB/s and 2 GB, 3 SMs, 384 CUDA cores, 13520.2 MB/s, respectively.
+The outputs show that a professional high-end card has much more global memory, streaming multiprocessors (SMs) and "cores" available, as well as a much higher memory bandwidth than a consumer grade card: 16 GB, 80 SMs, 5120 CUDA cores, 712.9 GB/s and 2 GB, 3 SMs, 384 CUDA cores, 13520.2 MB/s, respectively.
 The V100 has also a much higher theoretical throughput of 15.7 TFlops (for FP32) than the GeForce 930MX with throughput of 0.765 TFlops (for FP32).
+You can obtain the latter information from the GPU data sheets available on nvidia.com.

 In short, both cards share the same technology but consumer grade ones are quite inferior in terms of hardware resources.
-Of course, there are some other differences (like the underlying microarchitecture), but both can be used for GPU computing albeit with a big difference in performance.
-To be completely frank there also exist gaming cards with better performance, even somewhat comparable to professional cards, but we won't go into details of why they are not used in HPC systems or data centers.
+Of course, there are some other differences (like the underlying microarchitecture, e.g., the V100 is based on the newer Volta, while the GeForce 930MX on the older Maxwell microarchitecture), but both can be used for GPU computing albeit with a big difference in performance.
+To be completely frank there also exist gaming cards with better performance, even somewhat comparable to professional cards, but we won't go into details of why they are not used on HPC systems or data centers.

 Here we have compared only GPUs of one manufacturer (NVIDIA).
 Similar characteristics apply also for consumer grade and professional cards of other manufacturers, e.g., AMD.